 See what I did there?
 The word “Primary” holds the dual meaning of the primary grades of your school as well as what parents may think of first when they’re looking at educational environments for their children, providing the foundation for their academic achievements.

 Also note that when you consider positioning, the marketplace isn’t just the physical location of your school.
 It’s the mentality of each constituent of your school.
 Since your constituents include parents of students in your school and prospective students, as well as parents of alumni, alumni, businesses, community members, donors and everybody else, the market is more than a physical place where your school resides.
 It’s a metaphysical place as well.
 Therefore, when you hear the key to success is “location, location, location,” it’s not only the physical address of your school’s campus, but the mental space your school occupies in your constituents.
 While this revelation isn’t necessarily apparent to the educational community in general, it helps to explain why cyberschools and distance learning resonate with today’s parents and students.
 The school isn’t a place – it’s a state of mind.

 As Catholic and Christian school educators, this shouldn’t be surprising to us.
 John 4:22-24 details the words of Jesus speaking about worship, as the Jewish people worshipped in a place called The Temple.
 However, He told of a time where God the Father would be worshipped in the Spirit and in truth.
 The temple that he destroyed was that temple of the Holy Spirit we know as his body, and he rebuilt it three days later when he rose to new life.

-As for our schools and the tuition we charge, each position can also dictate a different pricing strategy.
-In these economic times, you want to be sure you’re not pricing your school out of reach, but at the same time, remember that just because you can offer the lowest tuition possible does not guarantee that parents with school-age children will flock to your door.
+As for your school and the tuition charged, each position can also dictate a different pricing strategy.
+You want to be sure you’re not pricing your school out of reach, but at the same time, remember that just because you can offer the lowest tuition possible does not guarantee that parents with school-age children will flock to your door.